 FIGHTING TO SURVIVE

-The lions was once the most widespread large land mammal on the planet second to man.
+The lion was once the most widespread large land mammal on the planet second to man.
 They evolved out of East Africa and quickly spread throughout the continent into Europe, the Middle East and even throughout Asia.
-Earlier subspecies even ventured into Western Europe and North America via Russia.
+Earlier species even ventured into Western Europe and North America via Russia.

 However during the 1800’s when the colonisation of Africa began lions were hunted in great numbers, they were the prized trophy and the part of the ultimate hunt.
 Man was completely unaware that the losses would soon start to take a great effect.
 In the last one 100 years the entire wild lion population has dropped from anywhere between 200,000 – 600,000 to the most recent estimate of 23,000.
 Even more surprisingly a recent study showed that lion numbers have dropped by 42% in between the years 1993-2014.
 A truly horrifying statistic.

 Sadly the problems facing lions in the wild do not just face lions alone.
 All of Africa's species are in trouble as they try to exist in areas where they are now no longer tolerated.
 We must however keep our respect for the local communities who have lived alongside wildlife for thousands of years.
 It is sadly the influence of the western world that can be blamed for the destruction of the majority of the World's wildlife.
 Just take Britain for example, the last wolf was said to be killed in 1680 and we are now seen to be one of the most ecologically deprived countries in the World.
 Sadly lions have more than one threat facing them in the wild, with every single one coming from man.
 To simplify this we can split the two main issues in half, as seen below by either habitat loss and fragmentation or human-wildlife conflict.

 Habitat Loss and Fragmentation